Eco Hvar's cat feeding stations

 Water is provided in glass or hard plastic containers, preferably from glass bottles.
 The water bowls are cleaned each time they are refilled to prevent green slime from forming.
 Some water bowls may be inside the hutches and there is usually at least one outside to catch rainwater.
 Bottles and containers made of soft plastic are potentially harmful to animals and humans.

-Food left unnecessarily outside the hutch.
+Unnecessary food left outside the hutch.
 Photo: Vivian Grisogono

 The feeding stations and surroundings are kept clean and tidy.